 You’ve heard me say “better bones = better body” — but the reverse is also true!
-If you take care of your body, you’re by default improving your bone health.
+If you take care of your body, you’re by default improving your bone health and you can do this with cancer-fighting foods.

 We hear a lot about “cancer-fighting foods” but parsley always seems to be overlooked.
 While most people use it as a garnish, several studies suggest it may have anti-cancer effects as well.